-The Classic version also comes with a standard grill grate that you can use for grilling or smoking.
+The Classic version also comes with a standard grill grate that you can use for wrapped meats or grilling.

 When you hang meat inside, not only do you get the benefit of cooking with natural convection heat, you also increase it’s capacity dramatically.